Homestead Air Force Base

 Cleanup Status: Construction complete - physical cleanup activities have been completed

-Site Reuse/Redevelopment: Much of the base has been transitioned to an Air Reserve Base; most of the remaining portion of the base has been transferred to Dade County for redevelopment.
+Site Reuse/Redevelopment: Much of the base has been transitioned to an Air Reserve Base; most of the remaining portion of the base has been transferred to Miami-Dade County for redevelopment.

-The Homestead Air Force (Homestead) site is located in southern Dade County, Florida, approximately 25 miles southwest of Miami, seven miles northeast of Homestead, two miles west of Biscayne National Park, and five miles east of Everglades National Park.
-Before closure, the site (Base) covered approximately 2,916 acres.
-The Homestead site is surrounded by large agricultural lands, residences, and small businesses.
-Currently, many of those agricultural lands are rapidly becoming dense residential areas and large shopping centers.
+The site is located in southern Miami-Dade County, Florida, approximately 25 miles southwest of Miami.
+The site is also seven miles northeast of Homestead, two miles west of Biscayne National Park and five miles east of Everglades National Park.
+The site covers approximately 2,916 acres.
+Agricultural lands and residential and commercial areas surround the site.
+Over time, developers are converting nearby agricultural areas into residential and commercial developments.

-In 1990, the Homestead site was listed as final on the National Priorities List (NPL).
+In 1990, EPA listed the site on the NPL.

-In 1992, Hurricane Andrew virtually destroyed Homestead Air Force Base (AFB).
-In 1994 as part of the Base Realignment and Closure Act, the installation (i.e., 852 acres) transitioned from an active duty base to an Air Reserve Station under management of the Air Force Reserve Command.
+In 1994, as part of the Base Realignment and Closure Act, the federal government transitioned 852 acres of Homestead AFB from an active duty base to an Air Reserve Station under management of the U.S. Air Force Reserve Command.

 Site Cleanup Plan

-EPA has conducted a range of community involvement activities at the Homestead site to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
-Outreach activities have included public notices and information meetings on cleanup progress and activities.
+EPA has conducted a range of community involvement activities at the site to solicit community input and to make sure the public remains informed about activities throughout the cleanup process.
+Outreach activities have included public notices and information meetings.